 Now she’s on the other side of the interview process, how does it feel?
 “Extremely weird!
 It is quite odd being on the receiving end of questions for a change, and I find that I often have so much to say that I worry I'm not making sense or it's all coming out in a big gloopy mess of verbiage.
 Being in my head is a much messier business than asking questions of someone else.
 Also, there's the fact that How to Fail is a memoir, so a lot of what I'm being asked about deals with my own life, and things I've experienced that have caused me a great deal of sadness or grief.
 I don't mind being asked about miscarriage or divorce or infertility because I think these are important issues to discuss (and it is why I chose to write about them) but it does make me wary of packaging difficult things up into neat anecdotes.
 I have been checking in with myself quite a bit, just to ensure I'm being as honest and as real as I can without cheapening my experience and while also keeping some of the most private and difficult details just for me.
 It's taught me a lot.”

-Although her podcast has brought her to the attention of a whole new audience, with How to Fail the book, Elizabeth has opened herself up to the world in the way that feels most natural to her: writing.
+Although her podcast has brought her to the attention of a whole new audience, it is writing which remains Elizabeth's most natural way of opening herself to the world.
 “For me, it's the deepest form of connection with other people.
 When I write, I feel untangled.
 It's a level of calm that comes from the sheer feeling of rightness that I'm doing what I should be doing.
 I also love the poetry of words, the way that, when you're doing it right, you can shape a sentence to express something that will strike the reader with its accuracy or its newness or its beauty or its rhythm.
 I love the idea that within my words, a reader could find themselves.”
 And if any reader of this feels like they’re lost, like they’re failing in any way, Elizabeth has some sound advice.

 “They should know two things.
 One: that everyone on this planet fails, so failing does not make you less-than, it makes you human.
 Two: that simply because you've failed, this does not make you a failure.
 You exist separately from your failure.
 So, instead, you can choose to learn from it and to see it as a gift that will make you stronger, because as Victor Hugo once said: 'What makes night within us may leave stars.’”